scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

 Second the authors proposed to extend the Poisson log-likelihood function (Equation :ref:`cash`) by a log-prior term that controls the smoothness of the reconstructed image on multiple spatial scales.
-For this the image :math:`x_i` is transformed into a multi-scale representation: starting from the full resolution the image is grouped into 2x2 pixels :math:`Q_k`.
-Each of the groups of 2x2 pixels is then divided by their total sum.
-This results in an image containing the "split proportions" with respect to the image down-sized by a factor of two.
-This process is continued to further reduce the resolution of the image until only one pixel, containing the total sum of the full-resolution image is left.
-This multi-scale decomposition is illustrated in Fig. :ref:`ms-levels`.
+Starting from the full resolution, the image pixels :math:`x_i` are collected into 2 by 2 groups :math:`Q_k`.
+The four pixel values associated with each group are divided by their sum to obtain a grid of “split proportions” with respect to the image down-sized by a factor of two along both axes.
+This process is repeated using the down sized image with pixel values equal to the sums over the 2 by 2 groups from the full-resolution image, and the the process continues until the resolution of the image is only a single pixel, containing the total sum of the full-resolution image.
+This multi-scale representation is illustrated in Fig. :ref:`ms-levels`.

 For each of the 2x2 groups of the re-normalized images a Dirichlet distribution is introduced as a prior: